Frequently Asked Questions

 If approved by voters, the sales tax would be in place for 20 years, or until the approved projects are paid for — whichever happens first.
 The sales tax rate would be 0.5% if one or both projects are approved.

 • If the sales referendum isn’t approved by voters, the city would engage residents about why they didn’t support the plan and what their priorities are for future investments.
-The city would also explore other ways to address the challenges in both the Maintenance Facility and License & Passport Center.
+The city would also explore other ways to address the challenges in both the Operations Facility and License and Passport Center.
 However, improvements would likely occur more slowly and be smaller in scale and impact.
 Alternative funding sources may be limited, and costs would be higher as the projects would be phased over many years.

 The city would also have to continue managing the various inefficiencies and higher costs associated with both buildings.
 For example, Maintenance Facility staff would have to continue wasting labor hours on driving to the offsite vehicle storage location and rearranging vehicles and equipment in the cramped garage.
 At the License & Passport Center, staff would have to continue staggering training sessions over several hours because all staff cannot fit into one room at the facility.